Frequently Asked Questions

 Is Earth Camp open to children with special needs?

 We have limited resources to provide services for most children with special needs.
 On occasion, we accept children with mild behavioral issues.
 If you believe that your child with mild special needs will succeed at Earth Camp, please contact us before registering.

 Camp is rarely cancelled!
 We have four buildings for shelter and lots of rainy day activities planned such as arts & crafts projects and group games.
 If the rain is light and there is no danger of lightning, outside activities will continue.
 No refunds are given due to inclement weather.

 Refunds are evaluated on a case-by-case scenario depending on the circumstances and the $25 registration fee is non-refundable.
 Typically refunds are not given once the camp week has begun.
 We also do not refund camp fees to campers that are excused from camp due to behavioral issues or acts of aggression/violence.
 Safety to all campers and staff is a top priority at Common Ground.

 I have additional questions about Earth Camp.
 Who should I contact?

-Please contact Common Ground at (440) 965-5551 and ask for the Earth Camp Director or Director of Youth Programs.
+Please contact Common Ground at (440) 965-5551 and ask for the Earth Camp Director or the Youth Programs Manager.

 What people are saying: